-4. Place the trim ring around the perimeter of the cabinet.
-See Figure 3.3.
+5. Place the trim ring around the cabinet.

-Figure 3.3 Trim Ring Around cabinet
+Figure 3.3 Trim Ring Around Cabinet

-- 5. Use the self-tapping sheet metal screws to secure the trim ring from the inside of the cabinet. - 6.
+- 6. Secure the trim ring to the cabinet using the self-tapping sheet metal screws from the inside of the cabinet into the trim ring. - 7.
 Re-attach the cabinet door assembly.